Background – ASME B31.1; 31.3; Piping Code

 - B31.8 Gas Transmission and Distribution Piping Systems

-- B31.9 Building Services piping
+- B31.9 Building Services Piping

 - B31.10 Cryogenic Piping (never published – merged into B31.3)